-The Gene Technology Regulator (the Regulator) has received a licence application (DIR 202) for import, transport, storage and disposal for the commercial supply of a live attenuated vaccine containing canine distemper virus (CDV) and a genetically modified (GM) canine parvovirus (CPV) (Nobivac Puppy DP Plus) for dogs.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence for import, transport, storage and disposal for the commercial supply of a live attenuated vaccine containing canine distemper virus (CDV) and a genetically modified (GM) canine parvovirus (CPV) (Nobivac Puppy DP Plus) for dogs.
 These activities are classified as Dealings involving the Intentional Release (DIR) of genetically modified organisms into the Australian environment under the Gene Technology Act 2000.